High Tech Buzzwords

 Entanglement Shmentanglement

-Notwithstanding the fact that two associated particles do not, necessarily, behave in the same way as a single particle uniquely does (see above), and assuming for a moment that the particles do, indeed, need to communicate with each other.
-Assuming again that they possess the intelligence to do so and have the sense of 'belonging' and loyalty to their heritage (entanglement?).
-Why, then, can't they communicate in the past when they are still together?
+Notwithstanding, assuming for a moment that the two attached-particles, indeed, can travel in time just the same.
+Assuming again that they possess the intelligence to communicate with each other, have the sense of loyalty to their heritage, as well as, to each other (entanglement?).
+Why then, can't they communicate in the past when they are still together?

 Ha??
-I hear you say: 'how can they possible know they are going to be observed before they are being, actually, observed?'
+I hear you say: "how can they possible know they are going to be tested before they are actually being tested"?
 Is that what you are asking?
 In this case it's perhaps high time to pay a visit to Flatland.
+(Hint: time-travel particles do not need faster than light medium to communicate with each other—they are able to go back in time to do that.)

 Mystery in Flatland